PALEOLITHIC ART MAGAZINE

-FIG. 13 Zooanthropomorphic lithic Sculpture found by PIETRO GAIETTO in 1973.
+FIG. 13 Zooanthropomorphic lithic sculpture found by PIETRO GAIETTO in 1973.

 It represents a head of mammal with human vertical body.

-This type of sculpture, in the composition of the art, marks the passage from the representation of the single head, to the representation of the head with human vertical body.
+This type of sculpture, in the composition of the art, marks the passage from the representation of the single head to the representation of the head with human vertical body.

-Measures: height cm.
+Size: height cm.
 6.5.

 Technique of working: the sculpture is in silex, and is worked from every side.
 The body has large removals, while the head has small retouchings.

-Origin: Torrente Romandato (Rodi Garganico, Foggia, Italy).
+Origin: Romandato creek (Rodi Garganico, Foggia, Italy).

 Cultural attribution: middle Acheulean (in the zone has been dated to 350,000 years in 1975).

-It represents a nude woman .
-This type of sculpture precedes of 250,000 - 300.000 years other sculptures of the same type of the upper Paleolithic, said " Venus ", and probably are to the origin of these, also in the cult rituals.
+It represents a naked woman .
+This type of sculpture precedes of 250,000 - 300.000 years other sculptures of the same type of the upper Paleolithic, said "Venuses", and probably are to the origin of these, also in the cult rituals.

-This sculpture, between the " Venus ", is the smallest that is known, in how much is high only cm.
+This sculpture, between the "Venuses", is the smallest that is known, in how much is high only cm.
 3.5.
-If it had not been found in a layer that allowed the absolute dating, very probably would have been attributed to the upper Paleolithic.
+If it had not been found in a deposit that allowed the absolute dating, much probably it would have been attributed to the upper Paleolithic.